rorosaurus/esp8266-goggles/README.md

 1. Feed your wires through the side holes of the right goggle.
 1. Solder the wires to their destinations, according to the [wiring diagram](wiring-diagram.png).
 For the `GND` wire, you can strip the wire a bit in the  middle, wrap it around the push button pin, then continue the `GND` wire to its destination on the LED driver.
 1. Measure new lengths of wire to attach the right LED driver to the left LED driver.
 1. Solder these wires as well, feeding them inbetween the right and left goggles.
-You can unscrew the goggle lenses and feed the wires between the nose bridge.
+You can unscrew the goggle lenses and feed the wires between the nose bridge (after clipping some nubs out of the way).

 # Software Part 2: Confirm everything works!
 1. Now, to test our hard work!
 Load up the [test-button-and-leds](/test-button-and-leds/test-button-and-leds.ino) project!
 This project is a simplified version of my [old goggles project](https://github.com/rorosaurus/neopixel-goggles), which automatically cycles through 8 different animations.
 It also uses the push button to change the mode, so we can test our soldering for the LED drivers and push button at the same time!